slatedocs/slate/source/next-version.html.md

 ```

-The following request gets the list of companies established in the year 2015.
-A relationship had been created between the entities (entity-type) `year` and `companies-created`
+The following request fetches the list of companies established in the year 2015.
+A relationship had been created between the entities (entity-type) `year` and `companies`

 Example Request
 curl -X GET "http://sketches.quintype.com/api/v1/entities/15557/companies-established-year